Bradley-D/woocommerce-image-hover/readme.txt

 == Installation ==

-= WooCommerce Compatibility =
+= Requires WooCommerce to be installed. =

-Tested up to 2.6.8
+= WooCommerce Compatibility Test: v3.4.0 =

 1. Upload WooCommerce Image Hover to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress